ketkichakradeo/recipeprediction/README.md

 This prediction problem is a **classification** type of problem.
 We are performing multi-class classification as each rating is its own class.
 In this problem, there are 5 possible ratings, ranging from 1 star to 5 stars, and thus each rating is a different class and there are 5 classes in total.

-The **response variable** is the the recipe rating.
+The **response variable** is the the recipe `'rating'`.
 We are trying to predict how many stars a recipe will get based on other features.
 At the time of prediction, the only features that we know are the recipe length, number of steps, and number of ingredients.
 All of this information is not dependent on the actual execution of the recipe, therefore we are able to use these features to train our model.

-The metric we are using to evaluate our model is the accuracy score.
-We chose this score because the distribution of classes was pretty well balanced.
-Accuracy is the ratio of correctly predicted instances to total instances, and because false negatives or false positives don't have a huge implication here, we are choosing to focus on the true negatives and true positives.
+The metric we are using to evaluate our model is the precision score.
+We chose this score because the distribution of classes was not very balanced.
+In this scenario, making a wrong prediction could be pretty costly because it involves people's likes and dislikes, which is why we prioritized precision.
+Finally, our main interest is in the performance of the model on how correctly it identifies positive instances.
+Good ratings are more important to reccommend because the subjective nature of bad reviews makes it crucial to avoid overlooking potentially good options.

 ## Baseline Model
 **Model Description**